N=2 Generalized Superconformal Quiver Gauge Theory: Examples

-Finally, let's consider an example of collision of two generic punctures, in some cases, the new appearing three punctured sphere has nonzero moduli and is an isolated SCFT.
-Lets's consider collision of two identical punctures with partitions $[3,1,1,1]$.
-The linear quiver gauge theory with these two punctures is depicted in Figure 7a).
-The six dimensional construction is depicted in Figure 7b).
-We study another weakly coupled theory corresponding to collide two generic puncture represented by black dot, the nodal curve is depicted in Figure 7c).
-We write the corresponding generalized quiver corresponding in Figure 7d).
+\textbf{Example 4}: Finally, let's consider an example of collision of two generic punctures with partitions $[3,1,1,1]$.
+The linear quiver gauge theory with these two punctures is depicted in Figure \ref{degeneration}a.
+The six dimensional construction is depicted in Figure \ref{degeneration}b.
+We study another weakly coupled theory corresponding to collide two generic puncture represented by black dot, and nodal curve and the generalized quiver is depicted in Figure \ref{degeneration}c and \ref{degeneration}d.
+The analysis is listed in Table \ref{tb4}.
+The new appearing puncture has the partition $[5,1]$, the decoupled gauge group is $SU(4)$.
+The decoupled three punctured sphere is reducible but it carries a degree $3$ moduli, so there are strongly coupled SCFT and the free matter both coupled to the gauge group.
+One can use the 3d mirror method to find that the isolated SCFT is actually $E_6$ theory which is realized by $A_2$ on a sphere with three punctures.
+Here the $SU(4)$ subgroup is gauged.